wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 > The first tier of support we call the core experience.
 This works on everything.
 I’ve seen it work on a Nokia E65, a Blackberry OS4, Kindle 1, a HTC Touch 2 running Win Mobile 6.5, a Samsung U900 Soul, a Commodore Vic20, my nan’s slipper and a toaster just sellotaped to a TV.
 Likewise, GoogleBot, text-browsers like Lynx, folks that disable JavaScript and so on are all assured a good level of service.

 This technique is still in use today, and is an integral part of the front-end strategy for all modern BBC News pages.
 In 2012 it allowed the team to provide a fast and lightweight experience for users on low-end devices.
 7 HTTP requests totalling 21KB was all it took to load the core experience of the BBC News front page.
-All users benefited from this initially fast load, with modern browsers progressively enhancing the rest of the page after the content was loaded.
+All users benefited from this fast initial page load, with modern browsers progressively enhancing the rest of the page after the content was loaded.

 It has been over 4 years since the BBC News core experience was first built, and a lot has changed since then.
 Today, the core experience consists of 91 HTTP requests totalling 685KB -- over 32x heavier than the original core experience.
 With JavaScript disabled this can be reduced to 137KB -- still over 6x heavier.